 You may want to automatically stream data from parallel simulations that run on local workers or on local and remote workers.
 Streaming data from both local and remote workers may affect simulation performance, depending on how many simulations you run and how much data you log.
 When you choose to stream data from local workers or all parallel workers, all logged simulation data automatically shows in the Simulation Data Inspector.

-You can configure Simulation Data Inspector support for parallel worker data
+You can configure Simulation Data Inspector support for parallel worker data programmatically using the

 You can specify a maximum amount of memory to use while loading or saving a session file.
 By default, the Simulation Data Inspector uses a maximum of 100 MB of memory when you load or save a session file.
 You can specify a memory use limit as low as 50 MB.